 How B2B buying has changed comes down to one fundamental thing: control.
 In the old way of B2B selling, the sales team was in control of the process.
 That’s no longer the case.
 B2B buyers are using the Internet to do research before ever talking to a salesperson.
 They’re doing independent research and looking at a variety of options.

-Today’s buyer is also highly skeptical of sales and marketing claims.
-Forrester says it’s one of the key reasons B2B buyers are doing more extensive research.
-They know a sales rep is going to push a sales agenda.
-While the product or service may be the best solution, buyers need to convince themselves it’s the right choice.
+Buyers know a sales rep is going to push a sales agenda.
+While the product or service may be the best solution, buyers need to convince themselves it’s the right choice rather than relying solely on sales pitches.

 All of this has resulted in a completely different B2B buying process.